SELF GUIDED AUDIO TOURS HAWAII

 Angel's landing on a clear skyImage by Leslie Cross from Unsplash

 Angel’s Landing is one of the most breathtaking, leg-shaking, and heart-racing hikes in North America.
 This 5-mile out-and-back hike leads visitors up a narrow precipice to a stunning 360-degree view.
 But it’s not the view that makes this one of Zion National Park’s must-see hikes.
-It’s all about bragging rights.
+It’s all about the bragging rights.

 This hike is a narrow, scrambling adrenaline rush that is sure to live on forever in your personal highlight reel—or your nightmares.
 The most famous section of Angel's Landing is known as "the Chains."
 In some areas, it’s only a few feet across, with sheer plummeting drops on each side.
 Thankfully, these chains serve as a lifeline in case you slip.
-Hold tight!
-It’s a long way down.

 RELATED: One-Day Itinerary: Zion National Park